izanorshahril/MA_CapstoneProject_Predictive_Maintenance/README.md

 This data was extracted from software which direct communicate and store machine alarm.
 For machine status, it is extracted from manufacturing Execution System (MES).

-There are a total of 52294 of rows for machine alarm and # of rows for machine status
+There are a total of 52294 of rows for machine alarm and 191335 of rows for machine status.

-Machine alarm contains various alarms timestamped to Machine A, B, and C.

-Machine status contains the same machine status over the same period.
+Machine alarm contains various alarms timestamped to Machine A, B, C, D and E. Meanwhile, machine status contains the same machine status over the same period.

 TARGET: Major Downtime (Yes/No)